 WELLS EDITING offers three levels of editing: developmental, line, and copy.
 Which one is right for you?

 Developmental editing is a comprehensive process of evaluating a project for its strengths and weaknesses in all areas of the writing—story, narrative design, characters, language, dialogue, setting, and more—and recommending ways for the author to revise.
-The developmental edit includes one or more rounds of written notes and ongoing support by phone or email.
+The developmental edit includes two or more rounds of written notes and ongoing support by phone or email.